Lourdes Portillo: Career

-Her film Señorita Extraviada (2001), was inspired after a conversation she had with filmmaker Renee Tajima-Peña in Los Angeles in 1997.
-Portillo states that she showed her an article stating the discovery of about thirty women found dead under similar circumstances in the city of Juarez, Mexico.
+Her film Señorita Extraviada (2001) was inspired after a conversation she had with filmmaker Renee Tajima-Peña in Los Angeles in 1997.
+Portillo stated that she showed her an article stating the discovery of about thirty women found dead under similar circumstances in Ciudad Juárez, Mexico.
 Many young women were disappearing in mysterious circumstances and there were no leads on the issue.
-Concerned with the lack of coverage, Portillo decided on creating a documentary dedicated to these young women disappearing in Juarez, interviewing family members and exploring the many branches of power behind the lack of coverage surrounding these cases.
+Concerned with the lack of coverage, Portillo decided on creating a documentary dedicated to these young women disappearing in Juárez, interviewing family members and exploring the many branches of power behind the lack of coverage surrounding these cases.

-Since her first film in 1979, Portillo has produced and directed nearly a dozen others representing her creative filmmaking style as a visual artist.
-Her work covers stories across the U.S Mexico border and highlights the complexity and diversity of Latin American experiences both inside and outside the U.S. Her work as a Latina filmmaker embraces stories centering women's experiences and analyses the effects of social, economic and political systems working for and against these identities.
+Since her first film in 1979, Portillo produced and directed nearly a dozen others representing her creative filmmaking style as a visual artist.
+Her work covers stories across the U.S.–Mexico border and highlights the complexity and diversity of Latin American experiences both inside and outside the U.S. Her work as a Latina filmmaker embraces stories centering women's experiences and analyses the effects of social, economic and political systems working for and against these identities.
 Influenced by radical cinema, Portillo's work focuses on the combination of art and politics, expressing the uniqueness of hybrid identities like hers and the importance of denouncing injustice for Latino identities.